Ar4l/dotfiles/README.md

   - [ ] alt-delete to delete a word
   - [ ] Highlight copied selection akin to nvim
   - [ ] single line mouse scrolling.
 This is possible but not like the way I want.

+- `nvim`
+  - why is wrap turned on for python by default, and off for markdown? it should be the opposite.

 ## Notes